Profile

 1. 1

-Finely slice the onions and place them in a frying pan with the olive oil over a medium heat.
+Thinly slice the onions and place them in a pan with the extra virgin olive oil over a medium heat.

 2. 2

-Allow the onions to soften, stirring often to prevent burning.
+Gently soften the onions, stirring frequently to prevent burning.
 Add a generous amount of freshly ground black pepper.

 3. 3

-Add the white wine vinegar and let it evaporate for a couple of minutes.
+Pour in the small measure of white wine vinegar and let it simmer away for a couple of minutes.

 4. 4

-Remove from the heat, transfer the cipollata to a serving bowl and allow it to cool before serving.
+Remove from the heat and transfer the cipollata to a bowl.
+Allow it to cool before serving.

 Rate this recipe